Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Skip to: Two days | Three days | Four or five days | Six or more days

-There are those individuals out there who fancy that all of Universal Orlando – the two theme parks, one water park, the dining/shopping/entertainment district, and the eight hotels – can all be done in one day, usually by being reductionist and slicing out everything except for one or, maybe, both of the theme parks.
+There are those individuals out there who fancy that all of Universal Orlando – the three theme parks, one water park, the dining/shopping/entertainment district, and the 11 hotels – can all be done in one day, usually by being reductionist and slicing out everything except for one or two of the theme parks.
 Not only does this omit a lot of what makes Universal such a wonderful place to spend your vacation (imagine going to Walt Disney World and only doing part of Magic Kingdom), but it’s also, quite frankly, a logistical nightmare.
-Trying to cram only the highlights of Universal Studios Florida and/or Islands of Adventure does not make for a relaxing or, arguably, enjoyable experience.
-(If your schedule or budget forces you to make the attempt, however, we’ll help you make the best of it with our ultimate one-day touring plan.)
+Trying to cram only the highlights of Universal Studios Florida, Islands of Adventure, and Epic Universe does not make for a relaxing or, arguably, enjoyable experience.
+If time or budget constraints leave you no choice, don’t worry—we’ve got you covered with our ultimate one-day touring plan for Universal Studios Florida and Islands of Adventure.
+Just keep in mind: you’ll be missing out on Universal’s newest and most ambitious park, Epic Universe.

 Another variation on the two-day scenario, of course, is to substitute one of the theme parks for Volcano Bay, the water park at Universal Orlando.
 This actually is a popular option – spending the first half of your second day relaxing at Volcano’s beaches or racing down its water slides is certainly a lot of fun, and it still leaves the whole back half of the day for the dry attractions.
-Or stretching your water time out to fill the whole of the second day is an easy (and rewarding) option, though it means that you would have to force both of the theme parks back into one day – heading us right back to the scenario that we just tried to avoid.
+Of course, if you decide to dedicate the entire day to soaking up the sun and thrills at Volcano Bay (which is absolutely worth it), you’ll have to condense the rest of your Universal adventures into a single day.
+That means cutting at least one park from your lineup, bringing you right back to the whirlwind scenario we were hoping to avoid.

 We absolutely love the water park’s laid-back atmosphere and collection of thrilling aquatic attractions, and we highly recommend that you spend one full day there if at all possible, but we also recognize that most individuals primarily come to the resort for the themed destinations instead of the water one – and, besides, the company has set up its theme parks so that all of the must-do experiences are split up almost evenly between them (with one of the top-notch attractions, the Hogwarts Express, only being accessible by having a park-to-park ticket).
 We’ll ultimately leave the call up to you and the vacationing needs of your family.